Qualification: NZMGA Assistant Climbing Guide and Assistant Ski Guide Nationality: NZ First worked with Alpine Guides: 2014

 Tai never has a dull moment being a passionate skier, climber, whitewater kayaker, hunter, fisherman and mountain biker.

-He is currently working to complete his NZMGA Assistant Climbing Guide qualification on the pathway to becoming a full IFMGA Guide.
+He is currently working to complete his NZMGA Assistant Climbing Guide qualification on the pathway to becoming a full IFMGA Guide, which he hopes to achieve in 2018.

 Qualification: IFMGA Guide Nationality: NZ First worked with Alpine Guides: 1989